IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__getattribute__` method is a special method that is called when an attribute is accessed on an object.
 This method can be used to define custom behavior for attribute access, such as logging access to an attribute, or performing additional calculations when an attribute is accessed.
 The `__getattribute__` method is called for all attribute access on the object, including access to the attributes created in `__init__` method or any other method, and also for all the attribute access, including access to the attributes that are defined in the class or its superclasses.

-###  How do you use the "setattribute" method to define custom behavior for attribute assignment?
+### Q:  How do you use the "setattribute" method to define custom behavior for attribute assignment?

 In Python, the `__setattr__` method is a special method that is called when an attribute is assigned to an object.
 This method can be used to define custom behavior for attribute assignment, such as validating the value, or performing additional actions when an attribute is set.